Villiere-Lucas/MICS-ALGO/README.md

 9) Hexadecimal String --> Hexadecimal bignum.

 AND BOOM !
 Ok, its a lot of steps, but all of the functions are ready, and I am pretty sure that it will works.

+**05/29/2024**
+Third Commit.
+The code work for any large number.
+Now, the bignumremainder() works using the binary euclidean division.
+And using the preliminaries functions already commit from the second commit.
+Note that somes of functions were modified.